Rev. Erin Rath beomes rector of St. Francis Episcopal

 Rath said that at the moment she’s focusing on learning as much as she can about the church and the community, but that some of her plans for the future revolve around establishing good communication with both of those groups.

-“Communicating what’s going on, being transparent, being willing to take questions and taking a posture that people are comfortable approaching you with questions… that’s important internally in the parish and externally.
-I want people to know that we’re here and they’re welcome,” said Rath.
+“Communicating what’s going on, being transparent, being willing to take questions and taking a posture that people are comfortable approaching you with questions … that’s important internally in the parish,” Rath said.
+"And externally.
+I want people to know that we’re here and they’re welcome."

-That external communication includes making the community aware of the outreach and support programs that the church is involved in, many of which are partnerships with other churches and organizations.
+That external communication includes making the community aware of the church's outreach and support programs, many of which are partnerships with other churches and organizations.

 When asked what she would like to say to the community at large, Rath emphasized that the doors of St. Francis are open to anyone and everyone.